vfelix-00/ee157_lab4/README.md

 5. The plunger was held at an extended position, then the supply was turned on.
 The plunger was moved through its range while the coil was energized.
 We got a feel for the force as we let the plunger retract.
 6. The voltage was gradually increased to 12 V and then we got a feel for how the force changed as the current through the coil increased.

+## Measurements

+1. The DC resistance of the coil was measured.
+2. The inductance was measured from 10 Hz to 10 kHz with the plunger both fully extended and fully retracted.
+These plots were saved.
+3. Using the Analog Discovery, inductance was measured as a function of the position of the plunger.
+We measured the low frequency inductance with a range of 10-60 Hz.

+Electrical tape was wrapped around the plunger to set the position.
+A photograph was taken of the solenoid with a ruler in the shot to measure the position.
+We made sure the ruler and plunger were at the same distance from the camera lens.
+The change in plunger position between measurements was kept around 1mm or under.
+For this measurement, x = 0 was considered to be the position when the plunger was fully retracted.
+At least 10 inductance measurements were taken at different positions.
+We wanted more measurement points when the rate of change ∂L/∂x was high.